Skip to main content

 The LangChain Expression Language (LCEL) takes a declarative approach to building new Runnables from existing Runnables.

-This means that you describe what you want to happen, rather than how you want it to happen, allowing LangChain to optimize the run-time execution of the chains.
+This means that you describe what should happen, rather than how it should happen, allowing LangChain to optimize the run-time execution of the chains.

 We often refer to a Runnable created using LCEL as a "chain".
 It's important to remember that a "chain" is Runnable and it implements the full Runnable Interface.